The visual data transformation platform that lets implementation teams deliver faster, without writing code.

 In our recent guide to the top Workday EIB nightmares, we highlighted the pain of creating "Spreadsheet Keys" and "Row IDs."
 For any Workday professional who has battled a "Put Compensation Grade" or a similar complex EIB, this specific challenge deserves a closer look.
-These seemingly simple requirements often lead to a descent into "Excel magic"—a world of fragile, nested IF
+These seemingly simple requirements often lead to a descent into "Excel magic"—a world of fragile, nested IF statements and precarious cell references that are a disaster waiting to happen.

 The process is a classic source of friction in Workday data preparation.
 You need a unique ID for each distinct group of records and a sequential counter that resets for each group.
 The common solution?
-Formulas like =IF(E6=E7,B6,B6+1)
+Formulas like =IF(E6=E7,B6,B6+1) for the key and =IF(E6=E7,1+AJ6,1) for the row ID.

 This approach is not just complex; it's a time bomb.
 If a user sorts the data incorrectly, if a cell reference breaks, or if data is pasted in the wrong order, the entire key structure is corrupted, guaranteeing a cryptic EIB failure.
 There has to be a better way.